Nothing is more important than the safety of your baby. This is why we design our products with the greatest attention for this topic.

 Our products have been designed according to the applicable safety guidelines

-The warmth level of our blankets has been tested (TOG value)
+The warmth level of our blankets and sleeping bags has been tested (TOG value)

 It is very important that your baby is not too hot or too cold.
 But how do you know if the bedding you use or the clothes your little one is wearing are not too hot for him or her?
 More and more products get TOG tested.
 TOG stands for Thermal Overall Grade and is a value that describes the warmth or ‘thermal resistance’ of a product.
 The higher the TOG, the warmer the product.
 To find the right balance, you can add the TOG values of clothing and bedding.
 But please note, the TOG value is only a supportive tool.